CCThompson82/MLE_capstone/Capstone_report.md

 first
 [train_test_split](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.train_test_split.html)
 that was performed prior to the benchmark model generation.
-In detail, this split  partioned 70% of the samples into the training set, with 30% being held out for validation.
+In detail, this split  partitioned 70% of the samples into the training set, with 30% being held out for validation.
 The  data was stratified by Gleason score, which was used as a surrogate measure for cancer severity.
 While not a perfect solution, this decision was made to ensure that 'easy' (_e.g._ mild or extremely severe